adrianskelton/project3/README.md

 ### **Design process**
 - Colorama module was used for text output color of the terminal.\
-Green was used for correct inputs and answers.\
+- Green was used for correct inputs and answers.\
-Yellow was used for headings of text to make it stand out from general text.\
-Red was used only for error messages and incorrect answers.\
+- Red was used only for error messages and incorrect answers.\
-Blue was used for general messages such as "push enter to continue"
+- Blue was used for general messages such as "push enter to continue"
 - Emojis were used only when displaying if answers were correct or incorrect.
 - I tried to make the code as clean as possible by making linebreaks a function so that it did not look cluttered and I could just call the line-break function.

 ---